the-scouts/por/sphinx_source/chapter-9.rst

 h.
 When professional instructors or leaders from outside the Movement are engaged separate rules apply (see `Rule 9.9 <https://www.scouts.org.uk/por/9-activities/#9.9>`__).

-i. *This rule is intentionally left blank*
+i. *This rule is intentionally left blank.*

 Rule 9.2 Preparations
 ---------------------